Nominees for 2026

 Bonnie Frey

 Bonnie holds an English degree from Goshen College, which was followed by 10 years working for the Sarasota Herald-Tribune, then a New York Times regional paper.
 She received geology degree (B.S.) from the University of South Florida in 1997.
-She arrived at New Mexico Tech two years later to pursue a master’s degree, studying the geochemistry of Central Arizona’s Iron King Formation with her advisor, Kent Condie, and graduating in 2002 (M.S.).
+She arrived at New Mexico Tech two years later to pursue a master's degree, studying the geochemistry of Central Arizona's Iron King Formation with her advisor, Kent Condie, and graduating in 2002 (M.S.).
 She has since specialized contaminant transport and water quality studies in New Mexico.
-She is a co-lead on a USGS Earth Mapping Resources Initiative with Virginia McLemore to test protocols for determining critical mineral resources in mine waste and is a co-PI on a project with Navajo Tech to identify wells on the Navajo Nation that are suitable for filtration systems and to provide workforce development for the next generation of Indigenous water resource scientists.
+She is a co-PI on a project with Navajo Tech to identify wells on the Navajo Nation that are suitable for filtration systems and to provide workforce development for the next generation of Indigenous water resource scientists.
+She also studies critical minerals in surface water and groundwater.
 In 2022, she was appointed a commissioner of the New Mexico Water Quality Control Commission representing the NMBGMR.

 Susan Hoines